9r0t05tar/9r0t05tar.github.io/about.md

 title: About
 permalink: /about/
 ---
 I am a student who has a fashion in security, especially things related to binary.

-On this website, I will be starting with basic writeups such as Protostar(stack, format, heap, net, fianl) mostly for beginners and if I participate in any type of CTFs I will be writing writeups for those too.
+Currently in `OpenToAll`

 ### Contact me
 9r0t05tar@gmail.com